amtan20/predictSBAC/README.md

 The data is from students at a single middle school in the 2018-2019 school year.
 I received written permission from the school leader to use this student data for this project.
 All identifying information was removed in order to comply with FERPA student privacy guidelines.

 # Algorithms
-I fit 8 initial classificaion algorithms and looked at the f1 and precision scores to select my 3 candidate algorithms.
-Logistic Regression and Extra Trees Classifier were in the top 3 for both f1 and precision.
+I searched for algorithms in two ways.
+First, I did a randomized cross validation search across 9 classification algorithms to see which had the highest precision - it found Extra Trees Classifier to be the best.
+It only returns one best model, so I did a second search with the same 9 algorithms to find two other candidate models.
+To do this, I looped through the algorithms, fit each algorithm 100 times, and calculated the average precision and accuracy scores.
+Logistic Regression and Extra Trees Classifier were in the top 3 for both precision and accuracy.
+It was reassuring that Extra Trees Classifier came up as a top model in both search processes.
 Since I care more about precision, I selected SGDC Classifier as my third candidate algorithm, since it was the top performing algorithm for precision.

+3 candidate models:
+- Extra Trees Classifier
+- Logistic Regression
+- SGDC Classifier

 # Evaluation Metrics
 I focused on 2 metrics: precision and accuracy.